The Future of Robotic Welding: A Comprehensive Guide for Manufacturers

 Industrial (Traditional) Welding Robots

-Cons: high capital cost, safety requirements (fencing, light curtains), programming complexity, and less flexibility in small batch or mixed model work.
+Cons: High capital cost, safety requirements (fencing, light curtains), programming complexity, and less flexibility in small batch or mixed model work.

 Cobots for Welding